June 17, 2026

 Use automation technology

 Manual entry and manual matching are slow and error-prone.
-Deploying automation tools such as OCR, data extraction, and workflow routing removes repetitive tasks and accelerates the entire pipeline.
+Deploying invoice automation software such as OCR, data extraction, and workflow routing removes repetitive tasks and accelerates the entire pipeline.
 Automated matching ensures invoices, purchase orders, and receipts align before payment, reducing financial risk and catching discrepancies early.

 Track KPIs and review performance regularly